Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

 it becomes evident that the computation of the regret can be challenging.
 This difficulty arises because $h(\beta; \theta)$ is generally not concave in $\beta$, as concavity is not preserved under the supremum operation.
-However, for the special case of the 1-dimensional newsvendor model we have the following result which extends \cite[Proposition 1]{perakis_regret_2008} to the case of Wasserstein uncertainty sets.
+However, for the univariate newsvendor model we establish the following Wasserstein analogue of a piecewise-concavity assertion appearing in \cite{perakis_regret_2008}.
+We give a self-contained proof in Appendix~\ref{app:newsvendor}, because the finite-order Wasserstein formulation requires optimizer structure that is not provided by the earlier argument.